mat-ruszczycky/practice-react-todo/README.md

 ## Constraints
 Constraints define the limitations within which the system must operate.

-- Tasks must persist between sessions using methods like `localStorage`, a database, or cloud syncing.
+- Tasks must persist between sessions using methods like `localStorage`, database, or cloud.
+- App doesn’t support offline mode, requires a stable internet connection.
 - Source code must be stored on GitHub.
 - Deployment must utilize AWS services.
 - The project must operate within a limited budget and be open-source.